Our Story goes back to the beginnings of Café Wayan.

-Café Wayan officially opened on this same land in 1986 with six tables and two simple guest bungalows.
+Café Wayan officially opened on this same land in 1986 with six tables.

-Our accomodations blend in open-air Bali living with modern amenities in traditional architecture.
+Our accommodations blend in open-air Bali living with modern amenities in traditional architecture.

 Our staff come from traditional villages, some from remoter parts of Bali where life still continues very much unlike the newly developed Bali world.
 Village community life remains very strong and this also reflects in our business space.
 Some of our staff have been with us since the beginning years.
 They all love to extend a warm welcome with a sincere wish you will be comfortable and enjoy experiencing and learning about Bali culture.